Harness Nova Scotia’s natural resources: mining, energy, forestry, and more

-The Province provides a Department of Natural Resources with accessible, free geoscience expertise, regulatory coordination, and a state-of-the-art, map-based Internet mineral rights registry
+The Province provides a Department of Energy and Mines with accessible, free geoscience expertise, regulatory coordination, and a state-of-the-art, map-based Internet mineral rights registry

-Nova Scotia offers attractive payroll generating incentives, and the Nova Scotia Mineral Incentive Program (NSMIP).
+Nova Scotia offers attractive payroll generating incentives, and the Mineral Resources Development Fund (MRDF).

 Nova Scotia fosters an environment dedicated to success and facilitating long-term partnerships between industry, academia, and government.

 View our mining infographic for more information.

 There are currently $2 billion in committed offshore oil and gas projects in Nova Scotia with internationally recognized investors such as Shell and BP.

 Nova Scotia is rich in forests.
 It has a long history of sustainable forest management balancing the economic, environmental, and social benefits of our natural resources.
 Our forest sector is a major employer producing pulp, paper, lumber, wood products, and energy biomass.
 This allows for opportunities to build on our competitiveness by employing our highly-skilled workforce to produce products for world markets.